Collumbus/Collumbus/README.md

 ### What's up?! 👋

-I'm a Business Intelligence Analyst at [GeekHunter](https://www.geekhunter.com.br/).
-There I work with data analysis and data structure development.
+I'm a Data Engineer at [National Bank of Canada](https://www.bnc.ca/).
+There I work with data pipelines and data structure development.

-- 🔭  I’m currently currently working on business intelligence challenges and structuring a Data Mesh using Airflow, RDS, S3, Glue, Athena and some APIs to gather different data sources.
+- 🔭  I’m currently currently working on data architecture challenges and structuring a Data Mesh using Airflow, RDS, S3, Glue, Athena and some APIs to gather different data sources.
 - 🌱 Now, I'm learning some data science structure stuff like Data lake, Data Mesh and Big data using AWS Tools, Airflow and Pandas.
 - 🤝 I’m looking to collaborate on data science and machine learning projects.